 - Taught by industry expert staff with extensive knowledge of the equine industry and related experience

 - One of the largest indoor arenas of any college in the country at 90 x 36m, with a gel track cushioned surface

 - Fully floodlit warm up arena at 30 x 60m, with a rubber surface

 - The centre is British Horse Society approved and hosts regular competitions, events and exams.

 This courses is suitable for mature students with a passion for horses, who wish to gain the necessary qualifications needed to progress on to higher education and study a degree level programme.

 Application followed by individual interview

-We recommend that candidates who do not currently have English and Maths GCSE (grades A* - C) should consider studying GCSEs part-time at the College.
+We recommend that candidates who do not currently have English and Maths GCSE (grades A* - C) should consider the Preparing for Advanced Study Scheme (PASS) programme or consider studying GCSEs part-time at the College.

 All students aged 19 years or over on 1 September in the first year of their course are expected to pay tuition, registration, exam fees and all other course related costs.
 Some assistance with these costs may be available depending on your circumstances and the latest government funding position.

 There are normally no tuition, registration or examination fees to pay if you are aged 16-18 on 1 September in the first year of your course and are a British or European Union resident.
 This does not apply to HNCs/Ds, Foundation Degrees, Degrees or courses that do not attract government funding (identified as 'no fee remission available on this course').